 Restrictions on access across the Northern Basin in January/February 2020 to protect flows for critical needs.
 These ended on 28 February but access for high security users was permitted during this period.

-Temporary weirs constructed in the Peel River to extend supply for Tamworth and reduce around 17,000 ML in transmission losses below Chaffey Dam.
+Temporary weir was constructed in the Peel River at Dungowan in 2019 to extend supply for Tamworth and reduce around 17,000 ML in transmission losses below Chaffey Dam.
 The Government committed $3.4 million for these works and $2 million for further supply investigations.
+This weir was removed in June 2020 with the commencement of the operation of the new $40m Chaffey Dam to Dungowan pipeline.

-Rule in the water sharing plan requiring a minimum daily release from Chaffey Dam suspended on 2 December 2019.
-Pulse releases for environmental purposes are being made instead to conserve water.
+Rule in the water sharing plan requiring a minimum daily release from Chaffey Dam suspended on 2 December 2019 until 30 June 2020.
+Pulse releases for environmental purposes were being made instead until the pipeline commenced operation on 17 June 2020.
+Environmental releases then subject to rules in the pipeline authorisation.

 Government has announced that it will construct a new larger Dungowan Dam.